Delivering a high-tech, high-touch customer experience in travel and hospitality

 Using technology to meet modern traveler needs

-Amazon’s famed recommendation engine set the gold standard here, but many, many companies have followed suit with the understanding that increasing your brand’s usefulness to a customer beyond the actual sale inspires loyalty.
+Amazon’s famed recommendation engine set the gold standard here, but many, many companies have followed suit with the understanding that increasing your brand’s usefulness beyond the actual sale inspires loyalty in customers.
 That explains why KAYAK and other travel sites offer price-drop notifications, adds Gerra.

 The high-tech, high-touch customer experience

-As tech-savvy as customers have become, the majority still prefer a ‘human touch’ when interacting with their favorite products and brands.
-This is particulary true for the modern traveler where the emphasis is on the ‘experience’.
-According to Futurecast, Generation Y places three times as much value on having a great experience than getting a bargain price, and one in four Millennial travelers would rather spend money on an experience or event instead of a product, based on a study by Eventbrite.
+As tech-savvy as customers have become, the majority still prefer a human touch when interacting with their favorite products and brands.
+This is particulary true for the modern traveler where the emphasis is on the experience.
+According to Futurecast, Generation Y (the largest demographic population) places three times as much value on having a great experience than getting a bargain price, and one-in-four Millennial travelers would rather spend money on an experience or event instead of a product, based on a study by Eventbrite.

-The reality is that personalized search results, digital customer service channels, and key-less entry aren’t going to deliver that ‘wow’ experience that will drive customers and guests to rave about their flight, hotel stay or rental booking.
+The reality is a high-tech approach won’t guarantee success on its own — search results, digital customer service channels and keyless entry aren’t going to deliver that ‘wow’ experience that will drive customers and guests to rave about their flight, hotel stay or rental booking.
 They will help with customer satisfaction by reducing customer effort, but they won’t create loyal brand evangelists.
 For that, you need to create good, old-fashioned human connections, particularly when things get personal, emotional and complicated.

 The good news is, customers don’t have to choose between high-tech and high-touch.
 Machines and humans can work together in order to maximize the value of a brand’s personalization efforts, and to avoid the pitfalls of an unbalanced relationship between the two.
 Using technology to support human interactions, not replace them, is where the real opportunity lies.

-The most successful travel and hospitality brands are strategically and deliberately leveraging technology to strengthen these connections, as opposed to degrade them.
+The most successful travel and hospitality brands are strategically and deliberately leveraging technology to strengthen these connections, rather than trying to diminish them.
 For instance, Disney’s world-renowned MyMagic+ program gives guests an RFID chip-equipped MagicBand.
 Not only does the high-tech bracelet act as a hotel key, credit card, and admission ticket, it’s also an identifier that helps Cinderella greet guests by name to create lasting memories.

 Today’s travelers expect personalization at every step of their journey, and sophisticated technology is helping companies meet the demand.
-But, tech on its own isn’t an all-encompassing solution.
 The key is to find the right technology and to leverage it at the right time, in the right way, by the right people, because an exceptional customer experience comes from a thoughtful application of high-tech tools complemented by a human touch.